Instructor KruMuay Dr. Jolie Bookspan

 Discipline

-- Arrive before class to prepare your equipment.
-Be ready to begin on-time
+- Arrive a few minutes before class to collect your equipment and be ready to begin on-time

-- Don't hold up the class then complain class isn't starting or ending on time
+- Don't hold up class then complain class isn't starting or ending on time.

 - Eat enough before class, and drink water to have energy to work